GC-public-learning/formation_laravel_5.8/10_Where_clause_ with_Eloquent.md

 # Where clause with Eloquent

-the goal is to define a status for each customer in order to get a list of customers filtred by status.
+### the goal : define a status for each customer in order to get a list of customers filtred by status.

 1) add a new line in the "create customers tabble from the migration folder to integer the new row status
 2) as always in the Laragon terminal tape the command : php artisan:migrate refresh;